The Evolution of Natural Gas Price Review Arbitrations

 More generally, the traditional European pricing model described above – which gave rise to the three waves of price reviews – is changing.
 Those changes are being caused by different global LNG contracting practices, and they will affect the future evolution of price review disputes in Europe.

-First, the United States – as a relatively new exporter of gas – is now offering significant destination flexibility, with few, if any, restrictions on where the gas can be delivered.
+First, the United States – as a relatively new exporter of gas – offers significant destination flexibility, with few, if any, restrictions on where the gas can be delivered.
 As a result, it is increasingly difficult for traditional suppliers for delivery to Europe to continue to demand destination restrictions.
 It is also increasingly difficult for suppliers to demand destination restrictions because government bodies, such as the European Commission, have stated that destination restrictions violate applicable competition law.
-In addition, liberalisation efforts in markets around the world, which make re-gas facilities more accessible, mean that the buyer now has more options for where the gas can be delivered.
+In addition, liberalisation efforts in markets around the world, which make re-gas facilities more accessible, mean that the buyer now has more options for where gas can be delivered.

 Third, certain European contracts are now being signed with 100 per cent volume flexibility (although there is still a take-or-pay obligation for the liquefaction fee).
 This dramatic reduction in take-or-pay liability offers significantly more flexibility than the traditional models.

 Fourth, much like the US practice, there is a move towards shorter-term and more flexible contract structures.
 For example, Europe has seen an increase in portfolio sales, rather than anchor contracts, for location-specific sources.
 Traditional European contracts often specify the exact gas field from which the gas must be supplied.
 Many of the newer contracts, by contrast, impose no requirement concerning the source of supply.
 Under these portfolio contracts, the sellers simply commit to deliver X quantities of gas to Y location, without specifying the source.
-This, too, differs from the traditional European model.

 These shorter contracts reduce, or may altogether eliminate, the need for price reviews.
 Under the traditional European model, price reviews often were available every three years.
 Under the new paradigm, however, if gas contracts are for only three years (or shorter), the interval during which the parties will be ‘stuck’ with the contract price is roughly the same (or less) – and the parties may not need a price review clause at all.